mindsnacks/MSWeakTimer/README.md

 ### How to Use

-Create a `MSWeakTimer` object with this class method:
+Create an `MSWeakTimer` object with this class method:

 ```objc
 + (MSWeakTimer *)scheduledTimerWithTimeInterval:(NSTimeInterval)timeInterval